telerik/winforms-docs/editors/datetimepicker/raddatetimepicker-properties.md

 ````

 {{endregion}}

-* __NullText__: This property defines the text that will be
-            displayed in RadDateTimePicker when the NullableValue property is set to null and RadDateTimePicker
-            is not in focus.
+* __NullText__: This property defines the text that will be displayed in RadDateTimePicker when the NullableValue property is set to null and RadDateTimePicker is not in focus.
 By default, __NullText__ is an empty string.

-            #_[C#] Setting the NullText property of RadDateTimePicker_
+#### Setting the NullText property of RadDateTimePicker

 {{source=..\SamplesCS\Editors\DateTimePicker1.cs region=NullText}}
 {{source=..\SamplesVB\Editors\DateTimePicker1.vb region=NullText}}